 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-example: text used to clarify abstract rules by applying them literally.
+Contributor: A person who contributes to the specification, e.g., a delegate, by submitting change requests (CRs).

+Editor: A person who merges changes into the specification, e.g., a rapporteur or MCC.

+Reader: A person who reads the specification such as a chipset, radio access network (RAN), or core network (CN) vendor, a mobile network operator (MNO), government regulatory body, researcher, automated text processing tool, or the general public.

 3.2 Symbols

 For the purposes of the present document, the following symbols apply: